lumagateinc/Resource-Scheduler/README.md

 [back to ToC](#table-of-contents)

-## Using Resource Scheduler<!-- omit in toc -->

-This section details common tasks in everyday use of the Resource Scheduler.

-### Managing Schedules<!-- omit in toc -->
+## Managing Schedules<!-- omit in toc -->

 This section describes how to schedule resources for start and stop at the days and times you specify.
 There are two approaches for scheduling resources:

 1. **Scheduling resources directly**.
-With directly scheduling, you associate VMs to a schedule one at-a-time.
-This is great for smaller environments or schedules that affect a small number of VMs.
+With directly scheduling, you associate VMs to a schedule one at-a-time, using a simple search interface. *This is great for smaller environments or schedules that affect a small number of VMs.*
 2. **Scheduling by tag**.
-This option will automatically associate the schedule to all Azure VMs with the tag you specify.
-This is the preferred option for bulk scheduling and large environments.
+This option will automatically associate the schedule to all Azure VMs with the tag you specify. *This is the preferred option for bulk scheduling and large environments.*

 > **A note on multiple schedules**.
 Because you can set the specific combinations of day and times on a schedule, there should be minimal need for multiple schedules on a single VM.
 However, if you do need multiple schedules, you can use multiple tags on a VM, and associate a unique schedule to each tag.